Investigating Faithfulness in Large Audio Language Models: Introduction

-However, this raises a key question for trustworthy AI: \textit{How faithful are the chain-of-thought explanations produced by LLMs?} In machine learning, \textit{faithfulness} refers to whether an explanation reflects the model’s actual reasoning process.
+In machine learning, \textit{faithfulness} refers to whether an explanation reflects the model’s actual reasoning process.
 A faithful explanation correctly shows why the model produced a specific answer.
-An unfaithful one may sound plausible, but it does not match the true decision process.
+An unfaithful explanation may sound plausible, but it does not match the true decision process.
 Faithfulness is therefore crucial for building reliable and safe AI systems.
 Recent work suggests that for text-only LLMs, CoT representations may not reflect the model’s underlying reasoning~\cite{turpin2023languagemodelsdontsay,barez-chain-2025,arcuschin2025chainofthoughtreasoningwildfaithful,chen2023modelsexplainthemselvescounterfactual}.
 Other studies have proposed methods to measure the faithfulness of CoT explanations~\cite{lanham2023measuringfaithfulnesschainofthoughtreasoning,arcuschin2025chainofthoughtreasoningwildfaithful,matton2025walktalkmeasuringfaithfulness,huang2023largelanguagemodelsexplain,madsen2024selfexplanationslargelanguagemodels}.

-While LLMs have shown strong reasoning abilities through language, extending these systems to understand audio is essential for building models that can reason using contextual auditory cues.
-Large Audio-Language Models (LALMs) integrate audio encoders with pre-trained decoder-based LLMs, enabling open-ended Audio Question Answering (AQA) and free-form response generation~\cite{arora2025landscape}.
-Several recent LALMs incorporate chain-of-thought (CoT) reasoning to improve perception and reasoning over audio~\cite{yang2025sakuramultihopreasoninglarge,goel2025audioflamingo3advancing,xie2025audioreasonerimprovingreasoningcapability,chu2024qwen2audiotechnicalreport,kong2025audioflamingosoundcottechnical,ma2025audio}.
-Although these works report accuracy gains from CoT, it is unclear whether such reasoning can serve as faithful explanations of the model’s decision process.
+In the audio domain, several LALMs incorporate chain-of-thought (CoT) reasoning to improve perception and reasoning over audio~\cite{yang2025sakuramultihopreasoninglarge,goel2025audioflamingo3advancing,xie2025audioreasonerimprovingreasoningcapability,chu2024qwen2audiotechnicalreport,kong2025audioflamingosoundcottechnical,ma2025audio}.
+Although these works report accuracy gains from reasoning, it is unclear whether such reasoning can serve as faithful explanations of the model’s decision process.
 This question is important because reasoning in audio-language models is inherently more challenging than in text-only models.
 Despite recent progress, even the most advanced LALMs underperform on expert-level reasoning tasks compared to foundational tasks such as event classification~\cite{yang2025sakuramultihopreasoninglarge}.